 Geological structure, heavy rain, and abundant humic acid from rainforest cause intense karst processes here – possibly the most intense in the world.
 Process happening here in a way could be called – "hyperkarst", because the usual factors causing the karst processes here have been pushed to their extreme.
 These processes are made even faster by one of the fastest tectonic uplifts in the world (3 mm per year) taking place in this area of New Britain.

-Troughout the last 200,000 years in Nakanai Mountains have formed eight giant canyons with depth reaching 600 – 1,000 m.
+Troughout the last 200,000 years in Nakanai Mountains have formed eight giant canyons with a depth reaching 600 – 1,000 m.
 Upper reaches of these canyons and their side ravines contain some of the most powerful springs in the world – sometimes starting as large waterfalls starting from the caves.
 So – these by far are not common rivers: upper parts of these rivers are located deep under the limestone, in giant caves.

 In some places in these caves formed enormous voids, which after some time collapsed.
 These collapsed voids are like giant holes with underground rivers deep below crossing their bottoms.